iccir919/100-days-of-code/log.md

 **Today's Progress**: Turned my work from yesterday into a public Github pull request for the p5.js examples and exercises from the Introduction chapter of The Nature of Code repository

 **Thoughts:** I am ecstatic by the fact that Shiffman replied to my tweet and invited me to open up a pull request for the Nature of Code p5.js repository.
 I was debating with myself all yesterday wondering if I should keep contributing to a clone or a fork of The Nature of Code p5.js repository.
 I asked myself what is the point if Shiffman does not accept any pull requests?
 However, my fears have been swept away by this tweet from him.
-I now feel like I have a responsibility to contribute and I feel a sense of small purpose in this big great ocean that I am just a drop of.
+I now feel like I have a responsibility to contribute and also a sense of small purpose in this big great ocean that I am just a drop of.

 Opening up a public Github pull request was a lot more challenging than I expected it to be.
 A couple of days ago, I opened up a pull request for some typos I found in the Introduction chapter of The Nature of Code.
 Then I changed the name of the branch the pull request was attached to.
-Github made the renamed branch a new branch, so any additional changes I made in the renamed branch were not able to be added to the commit attached to the pull request.
+Github made the renamed branch a new branch, so any additional changes I made in the renamed branch were not able to be added to the branch attached to the pull request.
 These are the learning pains I am experiencing with pull requests but it feels amazing to finally contribute to something, especially a repository that I love so dearly.

 **Links to work:**